Gun Frontier (manga)

-It is a harsh and barren wasteland, where the weak aren't allowed to dream.
-It is also a sacred land for true men, for there is no place a man can feel more alive.
-This is the Gun Frontier.
-Sea Pirate Captain Harlock and the errant samurai, Tochiro arrive in the United States on the Western Frontier.
+The manga follows Sea Pirate Captain Harlock and the samurai Tochiro, who arrive in the United States on the Western Frontier, known also as Gun Frontier.
 Along with a mysterious woman they meet along the way, the two friends challenge sex rings, bandits, and corrupt sheriff.
 They are searching for a lost clan of Japanese immigrants, and they will tear Gun Frontier from end to end until they find it.

 Since the original manga, there has been a novel and a 2002 anime adaption of the series.